riastrad/cyberbspace/posts/2026/terra-cognita.md

 I've also stopped noticing the frenetic visuals of all the Indian apps I use.
 Information is chaotically stacked, cluttering the screen, crowding into view and desperately vying for attention.

 India has also been a very enthusiastic adopter of generative AI.
 For my first son's birthday last year he was gifted poorly written children's book with lifeless illustrations that didn't make any sense in relation to the story.
-At a mall in our neighborhood, a 20ft screen regularly features event notices with generated visuals.
+At a mall in our neighborhood, a 20 feet tall screen regularly features event notices with generated visuals.
 When our second son was born, before we were discharged, the hospital gave us a diet guide pamphlet for my wife with generated fruits and smoothies on the outside cover.
 I haven't become numb when it crosses my path, just less surprised.

 So this is it.
 The final two months.
 India has definitely changed me.
 It's also definitely changed during the time I've been here.
 I don't think I'll fully understand our time in India until we're a few months into our next post and I have more relative data points to help triangulate the parts of this experience that are common to a diplomatic post and the parts of this experience that were unique to Mumbai.